NH’S MESSAGE IS CLEAR - STOP ASKING FOR RIGHT-TO-KNOW DOCUMENTS

 OTHER PUBLIC RECORD REQUESTS regarding selective prosecution:

-Carter was threatened by NH State Police with the Death Penalty or Life Without Parole and they acknowledged they knew he was dealing drugs.
+Carter was threatened by NH State Police with the Death Penalty or Life Without Parole and they acknowledged they knew he was trafficking drugs.
 Since signing a Confidential Agreement with State to testify, he has received no jail time for felony arrests which include assaulting a female, several heroin arrests, violation of probation, and several burglaries.
-(Click here.)
+(Click here)

 On January 30, 2008, Assistant Attorney General Karen Huntress described Henry Bellemare as “a jailhouse informant in the Brooks case [who is] a witness for us” in an email to Attorney General Kelly Ayotte and Assistant Attorney General Kirsten Wilson.
 Bates 26157 (see below)